yanmingong/yanmin-gong.github.io/_pages/research.md

 </figure>

 ### Current Area of Interests
-- Security and Privacy for Machine Learning
+- Security and privacy for machine learning
 - Machine learning in wireless networks
 - Wireless security
 - Internet of things: robotics and connected vehicles